alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 ## The journey so far

-5 months.
-395 commits.
-833 tests.
-25 database tables.
+**Current state:** 25 database tables.
 15 domain services.
+Reproducible training.
+A growing test suite.
+Observability for the agent.

 The architecture progressed through three distinct phases: